Jared Rhoden

-Matthew Jared Rhoden (/ˈroʊdən/ ROH-dən; born August 27, 1999) is an American professional basketball player who last played for the Toronto Raptors of the National Basketball Association (NBA).
+Matthew Jared Rhoden (/ˈroʊdən/ ROH-dən; born August 27, 1999) is an American professional basketball player for Paris Basketball of the LNB Élite and EuroLeague.
 He played college basketball for the Seton Hall Pirates.

 High school career

 Rhoden played basketball for Baldwin Senior High School in Baldwin, New York.
 As a junior, he averaged 19.5 points and 6.7 rebounds per game.
 Rhoden led his team to the Long Island AA championship and was named Nassau County Player of the Year.
 He reclassified to the 2018 class and transferred to Our Saviour Lutheran School in The Bronx.
 As a senior, Rhoden averaged 29.3 points, seven rebounds and three assists per game, earning All-USA Today New York First Team honors.
 He competed for the New York Lightning on the Amateur Athletic Union circuit.

 He committed to playing college basketball for Seton Hall over offers from Saint Louis, Wichita State and Penn State.